Control & Manage Bulk Orders, Call Offs & Inventory Draw Down

 This can be viewed for any Bulk Order to provide full and fast visibility of all orders that contain a Call Off line from the Bulk order.
 Users can display Bulk Order numbers & Bulk Order Line ID’s to enable simple insight into Call Off activity and see the despatch status and promised dates of Call Off orders.
 Bulk Order status is also quickly ascertained, displaying if the Bulk Order is Awaiting Despatch, Partially Despatched or Completed.

-When Bulk Orders are for items that would normally be kept in stock or available quickly and easily from suppliers then there is little or no issue around stock availability.
+When Bulk Orders are for items that would normally be kept in stock or available quickly and easily from suppliers then there is little or no issue around inventory availability.
 This would also be the case if a customer plans their Call Off requirements in advance.
 However, if there are long lead times for Bulk Order items and it is vital that Call Off requirements can be immediately fulfilled then user can take advantage of the Forward Demand Forecasting feature launched in the 2013 v8.10 release.
-Further details on this licenced feature can be found here.

-For more information on OrderWise Stock Control & Order Processing software watch our videos or download the brochures
+For more information on OrderWise Inventory Management software watch our videos or download the brochures

 To discuss your requirements in more detail contact us today on 01522 704083